Submitted: 23 May 2019; Revised: 14 October 2019;Accepted: 19 October 2019; Published online first: 1 November 2019

 Views of global institutions on Indian NIBPs

-This point has further been emphasized by the Generics & Biosimilars Initiatives (GaBI), an authoritative resource on global developments in the field of generics and biosimilar, which states when a new Indian NIBP is approved that: ‘It should be noted that Similar Biologics approved in India might not have been authorized to as strict a regulatory process as is required for approval of biosimilars in the European Union.
-The European Medical Agency (EMA) regulatory requirements ensure the same high standards of quality, safety and efficacy for biosimilars as for originator biological, and also include a rigorous comparability exercise with the reference product’ .
+This point has further been emphasized by the Generics and Biosimilars Initiatives (GaBI), an authoritative resource on global developments in the field of generics and biosimilar, which states when a new Indian NIBP is approved that: ‘It should be noted that Similar Biologics approved in India might not have been authorized to as strict a regulatory process as is required for approval of biosimilars in the European Union.
+EMA regulatory requirements ensure the same high standards of quality, safety and efficacy for biosimilars as for originator biological, and also include a rigorous comparability exercise with the reference product’ .

 Further, the Indian Chronicle Pharmabiz, a pharmaceutical newsletter, reported in 2017 that Indian regulations for biosimilars are not as demanding as FDA or EMA regulations .
 There is less emphasis on the demonstration of biosimilarity during preclinical development and during clinical trials and sample size is often not driven by statistical considerations .
 Consequently, Indian pharmaceuticals cannot be approved as biosimilars in developed countries, as they have not undergone the strict development process required for an FDA or EMA marketing authorization application.
 Therefore, Indian NIBPs have limited export potential.
 Moreover, India has been producing ‘intended copies’ of already licensed biological products since 2007 under an abbreviated approval process that relies on limited efficacy data, thus allowing local biopharmaceutical manufacturers to keep production costs low.
 These intended copies do not meet the strict criteria for demonstration of biosimilarity that regulatory bodies such as EMA and FDA require for review and approval of biosimilars.
 As a result, the Indian company Marvel Life Sciences officially notified the EMA Committee for Medicinal Products for Human Use (CHMP) in December 2007 that it would withdraw its application for MA for their biosimilar human insulin as they were unable to meet the standards for comparability .